Bobota, Croatia: Primary school

 Local public Primary School in Bobota provides education up to eighth grade.
 Institution offer classes in Serbian and Cyrillic.
 School also operate four branch schools in Pačetin, Vera, Klisa, and Ludvinci.
 Those branch schools offer classes for pupils up to the fourth grade while higher grades student attend classes in Bobota.
 The school building in Bobota consists of two parts, one of which was built in 1928 and the other in 1975.
 During the school year 2006/2007 new sports hall was built.
 The school building has 8 classrooms, 7 specialized cabinets, two offices, library, staff room, toilets and central heating.
 Furniture and educational equipment do not meet all standards due to deterioration and the lack of teaching resources.
 School Library has in its possession approximately 5,000 items (books, CD-s, magazines).

 Associations and Institutions

 Volunteer Fire Department Bobota is one of association active in the village.

 Sport

-The village has a local football team called the NK "Borac" Bobota.
+The village has a local football team called Borac.